-We're broadly interested in extracting biological function from label-free, highthroughput imaging data.
-As a first pass, we tested the effectiveness of a deeplearning framework that incorporates temporal information in classifying the developmental stage of the well-studied nematode, Caenorhabditis elegans.
-We trained a classifier that you can use to identify nematode embryo stages from timecourse datasets captured using bright-field microscopy.
+We're broadly interested in extracting biological function from label-free, high-throughput imaging data.
+As a first pass, we tested the effectiveness of a deep-learning framework that incorporates temporal information in classifying the developmental stage of the well-studied nematode, Caenorhabditis elegans.
+We trained a classifier that you can use to identify nematode embryo stages from time-course datasets captured using bright-field microscopy.
 We hope this tool will be immediately useful to interrogate embryonic development, reproductive success, or developmental outcomes following perturbations in C. elegans or other free-living nematode species.
 More broadly, you can adapt our approach to any category of classifiable microscopy time-course data.
 To this end, we provide a PyTorch-based pipeline for training and evaluating your own models.

-This is the initial version of this tool, which lets you go from imaging nematode embryos to classifying developmental stages and quantifying the frequency of successful versus unsuccessful developmental outcomes.
-The current version is about 80% accurate in calling the correct stage.
-We welcome your input and we'd be excited to incorporate user feedback to improve the functionality of our classifier.
+The tool lets you go from imaging nematode embryos to classifying developmental stages and quantifying the frequency of successful versus unsuccessful developmental outcomes.
+It's about 80% accurate in calling the correct stage.
+We're not pursuing this project further but welcome your input and encourage others to incorporate user feedback to improve the functionality of the classifier if it's useful to you.